pashandor789/serenedb/BUILD.md

 # Convenient work in VSCode

 We have a VScode profile which has already all the extension which are needed.
-Here it is:
+Here is a config of this:
 ```json
 {
   "name": "SereneDB C++ template",